TUW-VieVS/VLBI/README.md

 Please be aware that this repository contains more or less only the program code.
 The data files necessary for processing have to be downloaded from external sources.

 ### Observation data
-* Please note: in order to access the data achive of CDDIS you need an Earthdata Login as described here https://cddis.nasa.gov/Data_and_Derived_Products/CDDIS_Archive_Access.html.
+* Please note: in order to access the data achive of CDDIS you need an Earthdata Login as described here https://www.earthdata.nasa.gov/centers/cddis-daac/archive-access.
 * NGS can be downloaded for example from https://cddis.nasa.gov/archive/vlbi/ivsdata/ngs/ and have to be stored in year folders (NGS-files have to be uncompressed): `/VLBI/DATA/NGS/yyyy/`
 * vgosDB can be downloaded from https://cddis.nasa.gov/archive/vlbi/ivsdata/vgosdb/ and have to be stored in year folders as you download them (compressed tar files, *.tgz or *.tar.gz): `/VLBI/DATA/vgosDB/yyyy/`
 * Master files are needed for the automatic generation of a process list, they can be downloaded from https://cddis.nasa.gov/archive/vlbi/ivscontrol/ as yearly *.txt files and have to be stored in : `/VLBI/DATA/MASTER`

+### Data download button in GUI
+* Since 2025-07-07 all data files necessary or recommended for standard processing can be downloaded with one button press directly from the Welcome panel.
+These are EOP files (finals, C04, JPL), mapping function files (VMF3), and non-tidal atmospheric loading files (NTAL/VIE).
+* Usage: go to the Welcome panel (it appears when you start VieVS-VLBI and you can go back to it via the menu: *File* &#10148; *Welcome panel*), enter the required year or time range into the input field and press <kbd>Download<kbd>.
+* The files are renamed and downloaded to the correct directories (those described below) automatically.
+* Data from CDDIS (vgosDB, master files,...) cannot be downloaded automatically because they require an Earthdata Login.
+* If you want to use VMF1, gradients, or ray-traced delays follow the instructions below.

 ### Earth Orientation parameters
 * EOP C04 can be downloaded from https://datacenter.iers.org/data/latestVersion/EOP_20_C04_one_file_1962-now.txt.
 Take "EOP_20_C04_one_file_1962-now.txt" and store it as `C04_20_1962_now.txt` in `/VLBI/EOP/`.